 The IAASB issued an exposure draft (ED) proposing a new standalone standard on auditing the financial statements of less complex entities (LCEs).
 This is to address some of the feedback received in the application of the auditing standards to the audits of LCEs.

 In consideration of this, the AASB issued a discussion paper to obtain input on different options that might be explored in Canada in the audits of LCEs.

-The AASB issued an exposure draft (ED) proposing amendments to Other Canadian Standards (OCSs) to conform with the revised quality management standards (QM).
+The AASB issued an exposure draft (ED) proposing revisions to the joint policy statement as follows: